ylansegal/blog/src/_posts/2018-05-02-the-repl-issue-45-april-2018.md

 ## [How To Index Your Database][index]

 The slides for Baron Schwartz's presentation at PostgresConf US 2018 cover a lot of detail on what indexes are, how databases use them and in the uses cases where indexes help: Read less data, read data in bulk, and read data presorted.
 This is one of those slide decks that contains enough information and context without needing to see the talk -- not available on video at the time of writing.

 [opera]: https://the-composition.com/the-origins-of-opera-and-the-future-of-programming-bcdaf8fbe960
 [sql]: https://launchbylunch.com/posts/2014/Feb/16/sql-naming-conventions/
 [index]: https://www.xaprb.com/talks/index-postgresql-database-postgresconf-2018/
-[conventions]:/blog/2016/12/22/enforcing-style/
+[conventions]: {% post_url 2016-12-22-enforcing-style %}